-Derivative investments include forward contracts and rights and are classified as Level 2 and valued using observable exchange, dealer or broker market pricing.
+Derivative investments include forward contracts and warrants and are classified as Level 2 and valued using observable exchange, dealer or broker market pricing.

-Alternative investments generally do not have readily obtainable market values and are valued using the net asset value (NAV) per share (or its equivalent).
+Alternative Investments are valued using the NAV per share (or its equivalent) but generally do not have a readily obtainable market value.
 These values are based on the capital account balance of the general partner reports at the end of each reporting period, adjusted by subsequent contributions, distributions, management fees, and changes in values of foreign currency.
 There are inherent uncertainties in estimating fair values for these types of investments, and it is possible that the estimates will change in the near-term or the subsequent sale of assets will be different from the reported net asset value.
 Generally, the investments cannot be redeemed or have certain redemption restrictions and distributions are from the liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.

-The unfunded commitments and redemption terms for investments measured at the net asset value (NAV) per share (or its equivalent) is presented in the following table:
+The unfunded commitments and redemption terms for alternative investments measured at the NAV per share (or its equivalent) are presented in the following table: